Administration & Finance

 The nomination and selection of Regents' Professors will be made by the following process:

 1) In the fall semester of odd-numbered years, the Provost will distribute to the campus a call for nominations for the designation of Regents' Professor.
 Nominations will be submitted to the Dean of the nominated faculty member's college or school.
-Although nominations may come from a variety of sources, including students, members of the University faculty, peers from other institutions, or even self-nominations, the Dean will be responsible for compiling a portfolio in support of the nomination(s) within his/her school/college.
+Although nominations may come from a variety of sources, including students, members of the University faculty, or peers from other institutions, the Dean will be responsible for compiling a portfolio in support of the nomination(s) within his/her school/college.
 The portfolio will contain the following:

 a) Evidence of demonstrated excellence in teaching.
 Regents' Professor nominees must demonstrate excellence in teaching at both the undergraduate and graduate levels.
 If their assignment is totally or mainly at the graduate level, clear evidence of excellence in teaching in the form of class performance, mentoring, and placement of graduates must be demonstrated at the highest levels.